|

 The Sabbath was meant

-the ceremonial signs of the Mosaic Covenant.
+for the Mosaic Covenant.

-and say, ‘Above all you shall keep my
+the people of Israel and say, ‘Above all you

-you throughout your generations, that you
+between me and you throughout your

-covenant forever.
-17 It is a sign forever
+LORD, sanctify you...
+It is a sign forever

 between me and the people of Israel that in